 Step 3: Settlement negotiations

 Remember, even if you file a lawsuit, there is no guarantee that your case will go to trial.
 Most cases settle out of court.
 Your attorney will negotiate with the insurance company throughout the process and can reach a settlement at any point.
-Your attorney can also advise you as to whether a particular settlement offer is in your interest.
-However, the ultimate decision whether to accept or reject a settlement offer is up to the injured person (you).
+To initiate settlement discussions, your attorney may prepare a demand package to present to the defendant’s insurance company, detailing your injuries, liability, and the compensation sought.

 Step 4: Mediation